Updated: Sep 8

 Makes 9 (4 inch) pancakes

-2 cups pancake mix (I use Bisquick Heart Smart)
+2 cups pancake mix (I use Bisquick Heart Smart or my homemade mix)

 1 cup full fat greek yogurt